 Tools are listed in category groups, not strict ranking order.

-What are the Best Product Feedback Tools in 2026?
+What Are the Best Product Feedback Tools in 2026?

 | Tool | Best For | Key Feature | G2 Rating | Starting Price |

-| Zonka Feedback | All-in-one feedback management + AI analysis | Behavioral targeting, AI sentiment analysis, closed-loop workflows | 4.7/5 | Custom pricing |
+| Zonka Feedback | All-in-one feedback management + AI analysis | Behavioral targeting, AI sentiment, closed-loop workflows | 4.7/5 | Custom pricing |

-| Pendo | Product analytics + in-app feedback combined | Usage analytics, in-app polls, segmentation | 4.4/5 | Free up to 500 MAUs |
+| Pendo | Product analytics + in-app feedback | Usage analytics, in-app polls, free tier | 4.4/5 | Free up to 500 MAUs |

 | Refiner | In-app microsurveys for SaaS | Precise targeting, recurring surveys, CX metrics | 4.6/5 | $79/month |

-| Qualaroo | Contextual nudge-based surveys | IBM Watson sentiment analysis, behavior triggers | 4.3/5 | Free plan available |
+| Qualaroo | Contextual nudge-based surveys | IBM Watson sentiment, behavior triggers | 4.3/5 | Free plan available |

-| Canny | Feature voting and roadmap management | Voting boards, public roadmap, auto-notifications | 4.6/5 | Free plan available |
+| Canny | Feature voting and roadmap management | Voting boards, public roadmap, auto-notifications | 4.6/5 | Free plan; from $79/month |

-| UserVoice | Enterprise feature request management | Continuous discovery, in-app widgets, idea consolidation | 4.5/5 | $16,000/year |
+| UserVoice | Enterprise feature request management | Idea consolidation, continuous discovery, prioritization | 4.5/5 | $16,000/year |

-| Sprig | In-product qualitative research | Session replay + survey combo, AI theme detection | 4.5/5 | $175/month |
+| Sprig | In-product qualitative research | Session replay + survey combo, AI theme detection | 4.5/5 | Free tier; from $175/month |

-| Marker.io | Website bug reporting with technical metadata | Auto-captured browser/OS metadata, session replay | 4.8/5 | $39/month |
+| Marker.io | Website bug reporting with technical metadata | Auto-captured metadata, session replay, dev integrations | 4.8/5 | $39/month |

 a.
-What are the Best All-in-One Product Feedback Platforms?
+What Are the Best All-in-One Product Feedback Platforms?

-It's not the tool for teams who just need a quick NPS survey.
+The platform handles real-time feedback collection across multiple feedback channels: in-app, website widget, email, SMS, WhatsApp, kiosk, and shareable link.
+NPS, CSAT, and CES surveys are natively supported.
+User segmentation targets by lifecycle stage, device, plan tier, or event-based behavior.
+It's not the right tool for teams who just need a quick NPS survey.
 The platform rewards teams with a real process behind it.

-Key Features
+Key features

 - Closed-loop workflows: route alerts, assign ownership, automate follow-up